CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/03Custom_connector_for_existingAPI.md

 5. Click **Next**.
 6. Select **Managed** and click **Export**.
 7. Wait for the solution to be exported.
-8. If Option Download is there ,Click Download Solution.
+8. Click Download button Right side top of the screen ,Click Download Solution.

  <img src="images/L03/SolutionDown.png">